plasmapper/modbus-esp-cpp/examples/uart_client/README.md

-# UART Modbus client example
+# UART Modbus Client Example

 1. UART Modbus client is created with UART0 as a port, Modbus RTU protocol and station address 1.
 2. UART0 is initialized.